Rancho Cucamonga, California: Transportation

+Rancho Cucamonga has been identified as the initial western end-point of the Brightline West High Speed Rail (HSR) project to connect Southern California with Las Vegas.
+On December 5, 2023, it was announced that the project would be awarded a grant of USD3 Billion from the Bipartisan Infrastructure Law.

 Interstate 15 (I-15) and State Route 210 (SR-210) run through Rancho Cucamonga as well as the historic U.S. Route 66 (as Foothill Boulevard).

 I-15 sits atop an elevated berm, and cuts a curve through the southeastern part of the city, isolating a mostly industrial area, a small shopping center, and several housing tracts from the larger part of the city.
 Further north, I-15 forms part of the northeastern border with neighboring Fontana before entering the Cajon Pass through the San Gabriel Mountains.
 I-15 provides connectivity with the High Desert, Nevada, and points north for the Inland Empire and much of Southern California.

-SR-210 runs nearly straight east–west through the northern part of the city, roughly bisecting the residential communities of Alta Loma and Etiwanda, providing connection (in addition to I-10 and SR-60) from the San Gabriel Valley and points west to the San Bernardino area.

 Utilities

 Rancho Cucamonga receives natural gas from the Southern California Gas Company.
 The city's water supply and sewage are managed by the Cucamonga Valley Water District.
 Garbage collection is by Burrtec Disposal, phone service is from Frontier Communications and cable TV is provided by Charter Communications.

-Electric power in Rancho Cucamonga is provided by Southern California Edison and the Rancho Cucamonga Municipal Utility, and the city is also home to the Reliant Energy Etiwanda Generating Station, on Etiwanda Avenue.
-This facility, one of five Reliant stations in California, is a natural gas-fired power plant, which began operation in 1963.
-At 640 MW net capacity, it is Reliant's second-highest capacity plant on the West Coast.
-It utilizes four steam turbine generators; of which units three and four remained active after turbines one and two, as well as a combustion turbine, were retired in 2003 and 2004, respectively.
+Electric power in Rancho Cucamonga is provided by Southern California Edison and the Rancho Cucamonga Municipal Utility.

+Before 2024, the city was home to the Reliant Energy Etiwanda Generating Station, on Etiwanda Avenue.
+This facility, one of five Reliant stations in California, was a natural gas-fired power plant, which began operation in 1963.
+At 640 MW net capacity, it was Reliant's second-highest-capacity plant on the West Coast.
+It utilized four steam turbine generators; of which units three and four remained active after turbines one and two, as well as a combustion turbine, were retired in 2003 and 2004, respectively.
 Several systems are in place to control gas emissions, and annually, over 900000000 USgal of recycled water are used for cooling.
+As of 2024, all turbines and stacks and the entire electrical plant have been removed.

 On November 29, 2011, the Inland Empire Utilities Agency installed the first wind turbine in Rancho Cucamonga.